-Travis Campbell is a member of the technology and transactions practice group in the firm’s Austin office.
-Travis focuses his practice in helping emerging, mid-size, and global Fortune 500 companies achieve business objectives in transactions where intellectual property, technology, and/or data privacy issues are material, such as agreements for software, cloud services, outsourcing, technology transfer and development, joint ventures, manufacturing and distribution, music and film production, brand licensing, cooperative marketing, independent contractor/vendor agreements, IP assignments, and other complex or high-value commercial arrangements.
+Travis Campbell advises emerging, mid-sized, and global Fortune 500 companies in transactions where intellectual property (IP), technology, and/or data privacy issues are material, such as agreements for patents, software, cloud services, outsourcing, technology transfer and development, joint ventures, manufacturing and distribution, brand licensing, cooperative marketing, independent contractor/vendor agreements, IP assignments, and other complex or high-value commercial arrangements.

 In addition, Travis regularly counsels regarding domestic and international data privacy regulations, including the California Consumer Privacy Act (CCPA) and the General Data Protection Regulation (GDPR), as well as issues relating to IP clearance, protection, and enforcement.

 Travis also has significant experience supporting litigation activity (whether active or pre-litigation) by negotiating resolutions that take account of not only the particular dispute but also the resolution’s impact on future disputes and licensing discussions.
 Travis’s practice straddles several interrelated areas to ensure that his clients’ business and strategic priorities are not left in isolation when it comes to arguably the most important part of any dispute or transaction: getting it across the finish line with a document that can withstand scrutiny in a courtroom years later if necessary.